IRBCHO/Meal-Planner-Grocery-Generator/README.md

 # 🥗 Meal Planner & Grocery Generator
 by **Benchaphorn (Irene) Cho**

-A Python **desktop application** built with **Tkinter** that helps users plan meals for a full week (3 meals per day), calculate total cost and calories, generate a grocery list, suggest healthy snacks, save favorite meals, and optionally open a recipe website for more ideas.
+A Python desktop application built with **Tkinter** that helps users plan meals for a full week (3 meals per day), calculates total cost and calories, generates a grocery list, suggests healthy snacks, saves favorite meals, and optionally opens a recipe website for more ideas.

-This project demonstrates:
-- GUI development
-- File handling
-- Python dictionaries & data structures
-- Randomization
-- Event-driven workflow design

-Perfect for showcasing early software development skills.
+This project demonstrates GUI development, file handling, dictionaries, randomization, and user-driven workflow design — perfect for showcasing early software development skills.

 ---